willvieira/thesis/introduction.md

 ![Impact of population rate and species interaction in shaping species distribution through determining range limits [@Godsoe2017].
 (A) In the absence of biotic interactions, the result of birth rates and death rates along an environmental gradient defines fundamental range limits.
 The theoretical presence of species occurs when the birth rate is bigger than the death rate, in other words, when growth is bigger than 0.
 (B) Assuming the growth rate is constant along an environmental gradient, species interaction creates the boundary between fundamental and realized niche.
 A fundamental niche occurs when the growth rate is bigger than 0, but the effect of species interaction is larger than the growth rate.
 Realized niche occurs when the growth rate overcomes the negative impact of species interaction.
 (C) Shows that even if species interaction is constant along the gradient, it can still determine the boundary between fundamental and realized niche.](fig/Godsoe2017.png){#fig:godsoe2017 short-caption="Impact of population rate and species interaction in shaping species distribution through determining range limits [@Godsoe2017]."}

 Although the theoretical framework proposed by @Godsoe2017 is elegant and robust, it also makes coarse assumptions for which more work is needed.
-Their first assumption, known as the distance–abundance relationship, stipulates that species abundance is lower at range limits compared with the center of the niche.
+Their first assumption, known as the distance-abundance relationship, stipulates that species abundance is lower at range limits compared with the center of the niche.
 Although often classified as a general rule, empirical data of many taxa showed that species are not actually most abundant in the centre of their geographic or niche range [@Dallas2017].
 Another hypothesis comes from the effect of growth rate and species interaction in the fundamental and realized niches.
 First, @Godsoe2017 claim that we should focus on the effect of $r(E,\, R)$ relative to $I(E,\,C)$, and on how both of these factors vary across environmental gradients.